-What is job search engine?
+What are job search engines?

-Difference between job boards v/s search engines
+Difference between job boards v/s job search engines

 A job board is a portal wherein employers post job openings.
-On the other hand, job search engines explore the internet and compile job openings from job boards and employer webpages.
+On the other hand, job search engines sites explore the internet and compile job openings from job boards and employer webpages.
 The areas wherein the two differ are as follows:

 Job Search Optimization

-Job search engines work in a similar way to user search engines like Google and Yahoo.
+Job search engine sites work in a similar way to user search engines like Google and Yahoo.
 These sites scour the internet for content that qualifies as a job posting.
 The site then gathers that employment content on a regular basis and makes it accessible to job seekers via a simple, straightforward, and familiar search experience.

 Organizations clearly define their open positions on job boards.
 They frequently accept job applications directly through the job board.
 Employers often pay a fee to the job board to publish their openings on the site; in essence, the site stores resume and sells accessibility to employers.